biosemantics/charaparser-web/README.md

     SUCCESSFULLY|UNSUCCESSFULLY|NO_OPERATION
     ```

-* /bsynonym: *Creates a broader synonym in the carex ontology*
+* /bsynonym: *Creates a broader synonym to the class in the named ontology*
   * HTTP POST http://{host}/bsynonym
-  * Request body:
+  * Request body:If user value is empty, a shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
     ```json
     {
+     	"user":"2",
+     	"ontology":"exp",
       "term": "root-tip",
       "classIRI": "http://biosemantics.arizona.edu/ontologies/carex#root-apex"
     }